 Had a similar stream of thought?
 Don’t worry, you are not the only one.
 The list includes many well-known architects.

-At BluEntCAD, we got together to figure how we could make our renderings better and we arrived at the following conclusions.
-Please keep in mind that this is an ongoing discussion and your feedback, comments and suggestions are welcome, and, highly important.
+At BluEntCAD, we got together to figure out how we could make our renderings better and we arrived at the following conclusions.
+Please keep in mind that this is an ongoing discussion and your feedback, comments, and suggestions are welcome, and, highly important.

-Too much lights blurs the details.
+Too many lights blur the details.
 Everything gets washed out.
 Most people forget that shadow is as important as light in a rendering.
 We can’t tell you how much that annoys us.
-Bringing out the right amount of light and shadows in a rendering is one of the most difficult part of our job.
+Bringing out the right amount of light and shadows in a rendering is one of the most difficult parts of our job.
 Shadows add nuances and add depth to the image.
 And, without light, how can the person see what you want him/her to see?
 Lighting is the most important tool for communicating where you want the viewer to look.

 It comes as no surprise when we are told that the entire scene must be visible at once.
 We are forced to use unrealistic wide lenses which distorts proportions and confuses the viewer.
 We suggest that the only way to deal with it is to make sure that wide views are followed by small shots which include minor details.

 Whenever you create a space always keep in mind the character you want to be there in that space, whether it is workspace or home space.
 People have a hard time picturing their own stuff in the space when you don’t give them context.
 This is the most prominent reason why homes that are staged sell better than homes that are empty.

 This not referring to what your camera is focusing on, but rather it refers to something which catches your eye.
 Like a work of art, guide your viewer with tender, loving care.
 It increases the depth of your scene and enhances the view and may just result in a purchase!